input-output-hk/jormungandr/doc/advanced/01_the_genesis_block.md

 Example of a BFT genesis file with an initial address UTxO and an account UTxO.
 More info regarding [starting a BFT blockchain here](./02_starting_bft_blockchain.md) and [regarding addresses there](../jcli/address.md).
+You could also find information regarding the [jcli genesis tooling](../jcli/genesis.md).

 You can generate a documented pre-generated genesis file: